 - When extending accommodation students must pay the school, not the host.
 If the student pays the host directly, they break Communicate School Terms and Conditions and their course may result in suspension.

-- When extending a stay payments must be made at least one week in advance before the end of the previous booking.
-Otherwise the student may not be able to stay in the same accommodation and will need to pay the £50 administration fee so new accommodation can be organised, if available.
+- When extending a stay, payments must be made at least one week in advance before the end of the previous booking.
+Otherwise the student may not be able to stay in the same accommodation and will need to pay another £60 accommodation booking fee so new accommodation can be organised, if available.

 - Communicate School of English reserves the right to cancel or change arrangements without prior notice.